domingues100/Water-Level-Detection-Datasets/README.md

 # Water-Level-Detection-Datasets
-Datasets use for whater level detection
+Datasets used for whater level detection

+##Citation Request